salarmotevalli/mvc/README.md

 ```

 ----
-1. for make Type of model, make a class such as below ...
+1. For make type of model, make a class such as below ...

 ```php
 <?php
 namespace any\path;
 use \App\core\Rendering\Graphql\implementation\GraphModelInterface;
 use GraphQL\Type\Definition\Type;
 class UserType implements GraphModelInterface
 {
       public static function makeModelType(): void